-Managers from our Construction Craft Faculty are working directly with IfATE on employer groups to ensure that the voice and experience of small employers is met in the development of Standards.
-Examples of impact are the ability to use simulation in College for niche skills, such as cornicing in plastering, or the change in the EPA of using in College facilities rather than on site for roofing apprentices.
+Managers from our Construction Crafts faculty are working directly with IfATE on employer groups to ensure that the voice and experience of small employers is met in the development of Standards.
+Examples of impact are the ability to use simulation in College for niche skills, such as cornicing in plastering or the change in the EPA of using in College facilities rather than on site for roofing apprentices.
 LCB staff sit on various committees including The Tile Association Training Committee, NAPL (National Association of Plastering Lecturers), Guild of Bricklayers and The British Woodworking Federation.
 By sitting on these committees, staff contribute to shaping curriculum design to meet the needs of industry to fully prepare students for work.
 LCB have a long-standing agreement with Leeds City College, who are the only other vocational provider in Leeds.
 Leeds City College deliver other vocational areas and do not deliver construction related programmes.
 This agreement supports collaboration and reduces duplication of provision.
 School liaison staff and members of SLT work collaboratively with over 45 schools within the local area to offer IAG to students who want a career in construction prior to them starting at College.
-This includes talking in school assemblies, offering guided tours of the College and delivering practical taster sessions for students.
+This includes talking in school assemblies, offering guided tours of the College, and delivering practical taster sessions for students.
 In 22/23 LCB delivered taster sessions to over 200 students from Trinity Academy.

-On the 6 / 7 June, the University Centre hosted an EPA Workshop for JNB & NGB Apprentices.
-Activities included: Preparation of EPA documentation, meetings with EPAO and Mock Interviews.
+On the 6th/7th June, the University Centre hosted an EPA Workshop for JNB & NGB Apprentices, Activities included: Preparation of EPA documentation, Meetings with EPAO and Mock Interviews.
 Past students conducted student interviews, feeding back on their own experiences.
 HE students and apprentices benefited from this experience.

+Within our University Centre, we also work closely with Leeds Beckett University and London South Bank University, who are the validating partners for the Degree Apprenticeship programmes.